Buying a home for your child doesn’t have to stifle their development, hurt your relationship with them or harm your net worth.

 - A loan could be made from the trust

-“The trust options might be helpful in situations where trust assets are available for this purpose and the child does not otherwise qualify for a conventional mortgage,” says Hermann.
+“The trust options might be helpful in situations where the child does not otherwise qualify for a conventional mortgage,” says Ruhe.

 Another option is a Qualified Personal Residence Trust (QPRT).
 This involves transferring or gifting a home into a trust for a limited time and your child owning the home once the QPRT expires.

-“A QPRT reduces transfer taxes when compared with an outright gift,” says Hermann.
+“A QPRT reduces transfer taxes when compared with an outright gift due to the donor’s ‘use’ period,” says Ruhe.
 “The idea is to freeze the value of the residence when it’s originally contributed to the trust, which will hopefully result in significant tax savings over time.”

 If you use a QPRT, you have the option of leasing the home back from the child (if they no longer live there) when they receive the home at the end of the trust’s term.
 You can then live in the home and lease it at fair market value.